PreciousNwachukwu/nigerian-provisions-store-sales-analysis/README.md

 The goal was to answer practical business questions that matter to a small retail owner: which products and categories drive the most revenue, when sales peak, how discounting affects profitability, and what payment methods customers prefer.

-The dataset was simulated using realistic Nigerian product names, Naira pricing, and demand logic that reflects actual consumer behaviour — including festive season surges in November and December, higher weekend footfall, and end-of-month salary spending patterns.
+The dataset was simulated using realistic Nigerian product names, Naira pricing, and demand logic that reflects actual consumer behaviour, including festive season surges in November and December, higher weekend footfall, and end-of-month salary spending patterns.

 ---